-The club launched its first fund in 2006 and the fund was sold out in 2012.
+The club launched its first fund in 2006 and this fund sold out in 2012.
 The homes in fund I include residences in New York City, Maui, Vail, Los Cabos, Mexico, the Turks and Caicos, Deer Valley, Utah and Florence, Italy as well as several other locations.
 Through a partnership with the Hideaways Club, members also have access to homes in Europe, Africa and Asia.
 The club plans to begin selling all the homes fund I in 2021 and return 80% of the appreciation to members.
-New members may only join this closed fund if a current member decides to leave.

 Details on the clubs latest membership plans are included in the articles and research below.
 You can also read our interview with Philip Mekelburg the CEO of Equity Estates.

 If you are actively comparing clubs and funds then access our free Guide to Destination Clubs to understand the full differences between all the clubs and funds.